Millions of potential customers, low overhead costs, and unlimited potential… eCommerce sounds pretty good, doesn’t it?

 If you’re running a dropshipping eCommerce business, your main costs will be marketing and sales.
 You don’t have to pay the supplier/manufacturer for a single product until someone buys it through your site, and the money is deposited in your account.

-So if you want to test the waters of eCommerce, dropshipping is a great starting point.
+So if you want to test the waters of eCommerce, dropshipping with Modalyst is a great starting point.

 Where dropshipping focuses on reselling products that already exist, private labeling is the perfect eCommerce business model for entrepreneurs that have a great idea, but limited resources.